owncloud/docs/docs/checking-broken-links.md

 ```

 In the example output above, the first entry ``HTTP 200 but missing anchor`` highlights a broken link to an anchor.
-The second entry ``connection failed`` highlights the possibility that the page may not longer be accessible.
+The second entry ``connection failed`` highlights the possibility that the page may no longer be accessible.
 You have to manually check if it is a false-positive or not.

 ### Linkchecker by Bastian Kleineidam